yult0821/syops-counter/README.md

 ### Usage for calculating energy consumption of Spikingformer (added by yult)
 1. Initialize and load pretrained weights for the model
 2. Construct the `DataLoader`
-3. Execute the following commands
+3. Execute the following commands (need to modify ssa_info in flops_counter.py for different network structures)

     ```python
     print(args)